hashicorp/terraform-provider-azurerm/website/docs/r/monitor_smart_detector_alert_rule.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the resource group in which the Monitor Smart Detector Alert Rule should exist.
 Changing this forces a new resource to be created.

-* `detector_id` - (Required) Specifies the Built-In Smart Detector id that this alert rule will use.
-Currently possible values are `FailureAnomaliesDetector`.
+* `detector_type` - (Required) Specifies the Built-In Smart Detector type that this alert rule will use.
+Currently the only possible value is `FailureAnomaliesDetector`.

-* `scope` - (Required) Specifies the scopes of this Smart Detector Alert Rule.
+* `scope_resource_ids` - (Required) Specifies the scopes of this Smart Detector Alert Rule.

 * `action_group` - (Required) An `action_group` block as defined below.